alperaydyn/smf-js-libs/README.md

 ## How to use?

-As a convention, the libraries are added under the `scripts/vendor` folder.
+As a convention, the libraries are added under the `scripts/libs` folder.

 ### `include` function

 When including files, the required syntax is to call the `include` function of the Smartface framework.
 This function requires that all files are given relative to the `scripts` folder.
-In this repository, files that need to be placed under the `vendor` folder are located under the `vendor` folder.
+In this repository, files that need to be placed under the `libs` folder are located under the `libs` folder.

 If one were to look at `SMFAjax.js` file, it conditionally includes certain files with the assumptions stated above.

 		if (typeof Object.assign !== 'function') {
-			include('vendor/Smartface/polyfills.js');
+			include('libs/Smartface/polyfills.js');
 		}
 		if (typeof formUrlEncoded !== 'function') {
-			include('vendor/Smartface/formUrlEncoded.js');
+			include('libs/Smartface/formUrlEncoded.js');
 		}

 When developing your own libraries, you can use this pattern for your conditional imports.